HedMasterr/APT33-Attack-Simulation/README.md

 ## 3. Threat Intelligence — Who is APT33?

 APT33 is an Iranian cyber espionage group that has been active since at least 2013.
 Mandiant (formerly FireEye) first publicly attributed the group in 2017.
-The group primarily targets organizations in the **aerospace, aviation, energy, and petrochemical** sectors — mainly in the United States, Saudi Arabia, and South Korea.
+The group primarily targets organizations in the **aerospace, aviation, energy, and petrochemical** sectors.

 ### Known Malware Arsenal